menu

 The neighbors in the Long Island City Northwest neighborhood in Queens are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 100.0% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the Long Island City Northwest neighborhood, 0.0% of the working population is employed in clerical, assistant, and tech support occupations.
+In the Long Island City Northwest neighborhood, 54.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 45.2% of the residents employed.

 Languages